truonghoangnguyen/nikaya2/docs/.scripts/trungbo-eng-nanamoli-bodhi.part1.md

 2. "Bhikkhus, this is the direct path [^135] for the purification of beings [56], for the surmounting of sorrow and lamentation, for the disappearance of pain and grief, for the attainment of the true way, for the realisation of Nibbāna - namely, the four foundations of mindfulness. [^136]

 3. "What are the four?
-Here, bhikkhus, a bhikkhu [^137] abides contemplating the body as a body, ardent, fully aware, and mindful, having put away covetousness and grief for the world. ${ }^{138} \mathrm{He}$ abides contemplating feelings as feelings, ardent, fully aware, and mindful, having put away covetousness and grief for the world.
+Here, bhikkhus, a bhikkhu [^137] abides contemplating the body as a body, ardent, fully aware, and mindful, having put away covetousness and grief for the world. ${ }^{138] He abides contemplating feelings as feelings, ardent, fully aware, and mindful, having put away covetousness and grief for the world.
 He abides contemplating mind as mind, ardent, fully aware, and mindful, having put away covetousness and grief for the world.
 He abides contemplating mind-objects as mind-objects, ardent, fully aware, and mindful, having put away covetousness and grief for the world. [^139]

 (CONTEMPLATION OF THE BODY)

 ## (1. Mindfulness of Breathing)

 4. "And how, bhikkhus, does a bhikkhu abide contemplating the body as a body?
 Here a bhikkhu, gone to the forest or to the root of a tree or to an empty hut, sits down; having folded his legs crosswise, set his body erect, and established mindfulness in front of him, ever mindful he breathes in, mindful he breathes out.
 Breathing in long, he understands 'I breathe in long'; or breathing out long, he understands: 'I breathe out long.'
-Breathing in short, he understands: 'I breathe in short'; or breathing out short, he understands: 'I breathe out short. ${ }^{140} \mathrm{He}$ trains thus: 'I shall breathe in experiencing the whole body [of breath]'; he trains thus: 'I shall breathe out experiencing the whole body [of breath]. [^141] He trains thus: 'I shall breathe in tranquillizing the bodily formation'; he trains thus: 'I shall breathe out tranquillizing the bodily formation. [^142] Just as a skilled turner or his apprentice, when making a long turn, understands: 'I make a long turn'; or, when making a short turn, understands: 'I make a short turn'; so too, breathing in long, a bhikkhu understands: 'I breathe in long'...he trains thus: 'I shall breathe out tranquillizing the bodily formation.'
+Breathing in short, he understands: 'I breathe in short'; or breathing out short, he understands: 'I breathe out short. ${ }^{140] He trains thus: 'I shall breathe in experiencing the whole body [of breath]'; he trains thus: 'I shall breathe out experiencing the whole body [of breath]. [^141] He trains thus: 'I shall breathe in tranquillizing the bodily formation'; he trains thus: 'I shall breathe out tranquillizing the bodily formation. [^142] Just as a skilled turner or his apprentice, when making a long turn, understands: 'I make a long turn'; or, when making a short turn, understands: 'I make a short turn'; so too, breathing in long, a bhikkhu understands: 'I breathe in long'...he trains thus: 'I shall breathe out tranquillizing the bodily formation.'

 ## (INSIGHT)